In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 React components are reusable structures that generate ReactElement instances, representing page output.
 Functions in the react-dom module translate these instances to DOM elements in the browser. react-native translates them to native controls in various desktop and mobile platforms.

 React expects component names to be capitalized; names with lowercase initials are assumed to be DOM elements.
-Components are referenced in JSX much the way DOM elements are:
+Components are specified in JSX much the way DOM elements are:

 const oLinks = (